-NTU-Nephelometric Turbidity Units: Particles in water that make it appear cloudy pCi/L: picoCuries per liter: A measure of radioactivity ppb: parts per billion or micrograms per liter (ug/L)

-PHG-Public Health Goal:
+- NTU-Nephelometric Turbidity Units: Particles in water that make it appear cloudy - pCi/L: picoCuries per liter: A measure of radioactivity - PHG-Public Health Goal:

 The level of a contaminant in drinking water below which there is no known or expected risk to health.
 PHGs are set by the California EPA.